 A number of the court cases that considered whether an amount fell within the scope of the above-mentioned paragraph and sections dealt with leases of land and buildings.
-The use of the following terminology: rent, lease, lease period, lease premium, lessor and lessee, and sub-lessor and sub-lessee; is therefore common in this Note.
-The use of this terminology is not intended to imply that the scope of the above-mentioned paragraph and sections is always limited to situations involving the use or occupation or right of use or occupation of land and buildings.
-The abovementioned paragraph and sections are wider than land and buildings and cover other property, for example, machinery, motion picture films, patents and trademarks.
+The use of the words "rent", "lease", "lease period", "lease premium", "lessor" and "lessee", and "sub-lessor" and "sub-lessee" is therefore common in this Note.
+The use of these words is not intended to imply that the scope of the abovementioned paragraph and sections is always limited to situations involving the use or occupation or right of use or occupation of land and buildings.
+The above-mentioned paragraph and sections are wider than land and buildings and cover other property, for example, machinery, motion picture films, patents and trademarks.
 The specific paragraph or section must be referred to in order to determine the specific property covered.
-Although other terminology may be used in the context of the other types of property, if the same principles apply, the requirements of the above-mentioned paragraph and sections may be met requiring an inclusion in gross income or entitling the taxpayer to a deduction.
-For example, under an agreement of use a licensee may pay a patent owner a monthly royalty for the use of the patent as well as an upfront lump sum for entering into the agreement of use.
-The upfront lump sum is an amount that is paid for the use of the patent and it is distinct from and in addition to the royalty (see 3.1.1).
-It therefore falls within the scope of a premium for the right of use of a patent under paragraph (q)(iii) and requires a full inclusion in gross income.
+Although other terminology may be used in the context of the other types of property, if the same principles apply, the requirements of the above-mentioned paragraph and sections may be met and hence require an inclusion in gross income or entitle the taxpayer to a deduction.
+For example, under an agreement of use a licensee may pay a patent owner a monthly royalty for the use of the patent as well as an up-front lump sum for entering into the agreement of use.
+The up-front lump sum is an amount that is paid for the use of the patent and it is distinct from and in addition to the royalty (see 3.1.1).
+It therefore falls within the scope of a premium for the right of use of a patent under paragraph (g)(iii) and requires a full inclusion in gross income.